On the observability and identification of Population III galaxies with JWST: Observing and identifying Pop III galaxies

 In terms of slitless spectroscopy, H$\beta$ and [\ion{O}{III}] $\lambda 5007$ will no longer be accessible, as these lines get redshifted out of the NIRCam F444W filter at $z=9$ and $z=9.3$, respectively.
 Ly$\alpha$ and \ion{He}{II} $\lambda 1640$ now fall in the NIRISS F150W and F200W filters, respectively.

 For follow-up spectroscopy with NIRSpec, H$\beta$ is only accessible up to $z=9.9$, though we still include this line in Table~\ref{tab:nirspec_observations2}, assuming a source at $z=10$.
-Of particular note is that the \ion{He}{II} $\lambda 1640$ line now sits within the spectral range of the NIRSpec/G235M grating.
-This grating is in fact $2\times$ more sensitive than the G140M grating that was used at $z=8$.
-Thus, despite the greater cosmological distance, the integration times needed to detect \ion{He}{II} $\lambda 1640$ at $z=10$ are actually \emph{shorter} than those at $z=8$: 6 vs\@ 8~h for Pop III.1, and 166 vs.\@ 252~h for Pop III.2.
-Indeed, at $z=10$, the integration times needed to detect \ion{He}{II} $\lambda 1640$ (with NIRSpec/G235M), H$\gamma$ (with NIRSpec/G395M) and H$\alpha$ (with MIRI/MRS) are all comparable.
+We note that, at $z=10$, the integration times needed to detect \ion{He}{II} $\lambda 1640$ (with NIRSpec/G235M), H$\gamma$ (with NIRSpec/G395M) and H$\alpha$ (with MIRI/MRS) are all roughly comparable.
 Given the only moderately larger H$\alpha$ and H$\gamma$ rest-frame EWs for Pop III galaxies, the optimal line to target for deep follow-up spectroscopy would undoubtedly be \ion{He}{II} $\lambda 1640$ with NIRSpec/G235M.